Neurogami/rhesus/README.md

 The array under `ignore` means to ignore any files or directories that match on that substring.
 No parsing, no copying.

+Rhesus makes some assumptions about how to apply names to files and directories.
+It is not always so smart.

+If your options file includes a `language` entry then that will be used to drive how things get named.

+(Basically, whether or not everything gets converted to sname_case.)

+As of version 0.4.0 the only language it knows is `ruby`.

 ### Template variables